probcomp/Venturecxx/doc/type-system.md

 A VentureType also corresponds to a human-readable description of the type, for autogenerating SP documentation; and to a default generator of values of that type, for randomized testing.
+- Actually, the generator is parameterized by a base distribution object (the only exant one of which is DefaultRandomVentureValue) through the distribution method of the VentureType.

 Future
 ------